Herbert John Webber

 Herbert John Webber (December 27, 1865 – January 18, 1946) was an American plant physiologist, professor emeritus of sub-tropical horticulture, first director of the University of California Citrus Experiment Station, and the third curator of the University of California Citrus Variety Collection.
 Webber was the author of several publications on horticulture, member of numerous professional horticultural and agricultural associations.
+He coined the word "clone" in 1903 and was the first to use it to describe a colony of organisms derived asexually from a single progenitor.

-Personal life
+Early life

 Webber was born in Lawton, Michigan, on December 27, 1865, the only child of John Milton Webber and Rebecca Ann Bradt.
 In 1867, the family moved west to Marshalltown, Iowa, where they would remain for the next fifteen years before moving on to Lincoln, Nebraska, in 1883.
-On September 8, 1890, Webber married Lucene Anna Hardin.
-The couple had four children.

-Education

-Webber attended Willow Hill school followed by the Albion Seminary for his primary school education.
+Webber attended Willow Hill School followed by the Albion Seminary for his primary school education.
 He obtained his Bachelor of Science degree in 1889, and his master's degree in 1890 from the University of Nebraska.
 In 1900, he received his Ph.D. from Washington University in St. Louis.

 Professional life

 Beginning in 1892, Webber worked for the United States Department of Agriculture Bureau of Plant Industry in Florida where he investigated orange diseases and from 1889 to 1907 had charge of the department's plant-breeding investigations.
-In 1898 Webber represented the USDA in London at the International Conference on Hybidization.
+In 1898 Webber represented the USDA in London at the International Conference on Hybridization.